gummiebearz/Python-Virtual-Assistant/README.md

 Please refer to file `utilities.txt`

 ### HIGHLIGHTED UTILITIES
-- __Send email:__ Sending email, including Subject line, to a person in the contact list (Contact list is a hidden .txt file)
+- __Send email:__ Sending email, including Subject line, to a person in the contact list
+- __Add email contact:__ Add a new email contact to the contact list
 - __Play music:__ Playing music from Youtube
+- __Get weather__: Get current weather data for a location (if specified) or the user's location (based on user's public IP address)

 ### Setup
 - Clone this repo